 Policy 2.2B.1.
 Except as set forth in Policy 9.1G.11, Martin County shall assure that a minimum of 25% of existing upland native habitat will be preserved in all development where such habitat exists.
-Additional requirements for native upland habitat that is endangered or threatened, and for unique oak/cabbage palm hammocks are outlined in Chapter 9.
+Within Community Redevelopment Areas, off-site preservation can substitute for on-site preservation, consistent with Objective 18.5B.
+Additional requirements for native upland habitat that is endangered or threatened and for unique oak/cabbage palm hammocks are outlined in Chapter 9.